top of page

 St. Paul’s Church had its earliest beginnings back in 1830 when Christian Universalist preacher Thomas Whittemore of Cambridge spoke to small groups in Palmer and Brimfield.

 The Universalists understood that God’s unconditional love was for all, and that for all a place in heaven was provided.
 The teachings of the Apostle Paul in the New Testament were highly influential.
 St. Paul’s formally became a church in 1860.
-In 1879 the Gothic Style church building of Monson granite, was built.
-It is this extraordinary church, along with the more recently built fellowship hall and Sunday school classrooms that we worship in today!

 Our Story